Manipulating Highly Deformable Materials Using a Visual Feedback Dictionary: Overview

 where $s^* = s(r^*)$ is the HOW-feature corresponding to the goal configuration ($r^*$).
 The visual servoing problem can be solved by iteratively updating the velocity of the end-effectors according to the visual feedback:

 where $L^+_s$ is the pseudo-inverse of the interaction matrix $L_s= \frac{\partial s}{\partial r}$.
-It corresponds to interaction matrix that links the variation of the velocity in the feature space $\dot{s}$ to the velocity in the end-effector's configuration space. $L^+_s$ is computed offline using a non-linear minimization algorithm like Levenberg-Marquardt's algorithm.
+It corresponds to an interaction matrix that links the variation of the velocity in the feature space $\dot{s}$ to the velocity in the end-effector's configuration space. $L^+_s$ can be computed offline by training data defined in \cite{bateux2017histograms}.